Ratstail91/Toy/getting-started/runner-library.md

 This function does a lot of work:

-* It validates the file path using the drive syntax (see above)
+* It validates the file path using the drive syntax
 * It reads in the source code of the script file
 * It compiles the source script into bytecode
 * It constructs and intializes an Interpreter